blogfoster/wp-blogfoster-insights/blogfoster-insights/trunk/README.txt

 == Description ==

 This Plugin integrats blogfoster Insights into your wordpress.com blog.
-It helps us to understand your blog and help you choosing the best campaigns.
-After you have entered blogfoster Insights starts to work.
+It helps blogfoster to understand your blog and help you choosing the best campaigns.
+After you configured the plugin in the settings section blogfoster Insights starts to work.

 = Languages =